What Are The Best Analog Hygrometers?

 2. Human Hair

 A human hair will expand or contract depending on the humidity of the air.
-A needle gauge is used in this style of the hygrometer.
+A needle gauge is used in this style of hygrometer.

 The gauge measures how much the human hair has expanded or contracted.
 That data is used to calculate the relative humidity in a specific area.